Get all the latest data for Punta Del Este

 How will new infrastructure projects affect property prices in Punta Del Este over 5 years?

-Properties near completed infrastructure projects in Punta Del Este typically command a price premium of 10% to 15% compared to similar properties in less connected areas.
+Properties near completed infrastructure and stronger year-round services can often command a 5% to 10% premium compared with similar homes in less connected areas.

 How will population growth and other factors impact property values in Punta Del Este in 5 years?